Today’s Best Hunting Tree Stands Reviews (2023 Edition)

 Padded armrests add to the seat’s comfort.
 Under the seat are crossbeams.
 These crossbeams were added to provide additional stability and sturdiness.
 I found the ladder stand to be very sturdy and could accommodate users weighing up to 300 pounds.

-Like some of the other ladder-stands on this list, it has a three section ladder.
-Obviously, I prefer the four section ladder of the Millennium Treestand.
+Like some of the other ladder tree stands on this list, it has a three-section ladder.
+Obviously, I prefer the four-section ladder of the Millennium Treestand.
 Nonetheless, the simplicity of this design gives it an edge over the more complex Millenium tree stand.

-Some deer and elk hunting crossbow hunters may be put off by the shooting rail but it is actually very well positioned.
-It does not go so up that you need to lean to aim at a target that is 15 to 20 yards away.
+Some deer and elk hunting crossbow hunters may be put off by the shooting rail, but it is actually very well positioned.
+It does not go so up that you need to learn to aim at a target that is 15 to 20 yards away.
 This is a big plus, especially for crossbow hunters.

 Millennium Treestands M150 Monster Hang-On